paulwib/gulp-dss-extra/README.md

 ### copyFirst `object`

 A key/value hash of properties to copy from the first block to `file.meta`.
-The value can be a function which will be passed the `file` and the `firstBlock` and should assign, or `true` just to copy the property.
+The value can be a function with signature `function (file, firstBlock)` and should return the value, or `true` just to copy the property.

+Note when using the function the property doesn't have to already exist, it can be grabbed from another property.
+For example in the default options the value `sectionName` is assigned from the first block's `@name` in files with the basename `index`.

 [Documented Style Sheets]:https://github.com/darcyclarke/DSS
 [DSS]:https://github.com/darcyclarke/DSS